 What water damage on a mattress can do

 Before we go into how to clean up the water, let’s first discuss why you need to do so.
-To put it plainly, any type of liquid damage can completely ruin your mattress!
+As discussed in our mattress stain cleaning article, any type of liquid damage can completely ruin your mattress!
 Just like carpets and rugs, mattresses may be home to many allergens and provide a habitat for mold to grow, especially when it remains dampened for a long period of time.
 Once the mold gets completely absorbed in the mattress, you will never be able to bring your mattress to its original condition.
 According to experts, you have about 48 hours before this happens.

 Step by step what to do after spilling water on a mattress